Team Services (Hosted XML) | TFS 2017 | TFS 2015 | TFS 2013

 Control element associated with the field.

-Export the WIT definition file.
+Export the WIT definition file according to your process model.

 Layoutsections, find the definition of the field you want to modify.
 This example modifies the label for the Title field: